Vernon Lushington: Musical family

 Jane Lushington was a talented musician who sang in the Bach Choir and played the piano.
 Her playing was admired by Charles Darwin.
 She and her three daughters (Kitty, b.
 1867, Margaret, b.
 1869 and Susan, b.
 1870) were the subject of a painting by Arthur Hughes.
 The Home Quartet: Mrs Vernon Lushington and her Children was first exhibited in 1883, and shows Mrs Lushington at the piano, two daughters with violins and a third with a cello.
 The three sisters all received tutoring from Hubert Parry and performed not only in an intimate family setting and before small groups like the Positivists, but in public with, for example, the South Hampstead Orchestra.

 Jane Lushington died suddenly in 1884.
 Kitty married the journalist and amateur tennis player Leo Maxse in 1890 and became a well-known London society hostess: she was the model for her friend Virginia Woolf's character Mrs Dalloway.
 She died in 1922.
-Margaret married Stephen Massingberd in 1895 (who inherited Gunby Hall, Lincolnshire in 1897) but died early in 1906 of peritonitis.
+Margaret married Stephen Massingberd in 1895 (who inherited Gunby Hall, Lincolnshire in 1897), and was painted again by Arthur Hughes in 1903.
+She died early in 1906 of peritonitis.
 Susan Lushington was a founding member of the Folk Song Society in 1898.
 She was awarded the MBE in 1943 and died in 1953.